 England Football Online

-109 BME players have appeared for England through to the match against North Macedonia on 20 November 2023.
+116 BME players have appeared for England through to the match against Republic of Ireland on 17 November 2024.
 The first BME player at senior level, Viv Anderson, was the 936th player to appear for England since their first match in 1872.
-The most recent BME player to make his England debut, Rico Lewis, was the 1277th player to appear for England.
-Thus, since the "colour barrier" forty-five years ago, in November 1978, roughly just over one in every three players making an England debut has been BME.
+The most recent BME player to make his England debut, Morgan Rogers, was the 1288th player to appear for England.
+Thus, since the "colour barrier" was broken forty-six years ago, in November 1978, roughly just over one in every three players making an England debut has been BME.

 It may have been possible to have seen the first BME footballer playing for England back in October 1925 with London-born Jack Leslie, a prolific striker for Plymouth Argyle between 1920 & 1935, scoring over 400 goals.
 Leslie had been informed by his manager Bob Jack that he had been selected to play for England.
 He later received communication cancelling his call up to the England team stating that they didn't realise he was 'a man of colour'.
 Jack Leslie later remarked in 1982 to Brian Woolnough: "They must have forgotten I was a coloured boy."